yooper/your-rapport/README.md

 📸 Smart Screenshot Capture
 Automatically takes screenshots of chats, posts, comments, and threads across the web.

+🤖 Automated Bulk Screenshot Captures
+Your Rapport lets you provide a list of URLs to scrape.
+This saves you time by being able to scrape large amounts of data, while you work on other tasks.
+You can also right click on a link to add the URL to the automation queue for future scraping.

 🔍 Searchable Text Extraction
 Uses advanced algorithms to extract text from screenshots, making every captured conversation searchable by keyword, username, or phrase.